Gawler House Prices | Monthly & Annual Market Data

 1. What is the median house price in Gawler SA?

-The current Gawler district median house price is $790,200, based on 46 confirmed sales between 4 May and 3 June 2026.
-The 3-bedroom median — the most representative figure — is $700,000 from 21 disclosed sales.
+The current Gawler district median house price — often what people mean when they search for the "average" house price — is $777,500, based on 20 confirmed sales (16 disclosed) between 4 June and 3 July 2026.
+The 3-bedroom median is $700,000 from 7 disclosed sales — unchanged for the third consecutive monthly report.

 2. Are Gawler house prices rising?

-4. What is the most active price band in Gawler?
+5. What is the most active price band in Gawler?

-5. Which Gawler suburb has the highest median house price?
+6. Which Gawler suburb has the highest median house price?

 8. How does the Gawler market compare to broader Adelaide?